spapas/python-git-info/README.md

 ## Installation

-Just do a `pip install gitinfo`, or copy the `gitinfo/gitinfo.py` file to your project directly.
+Just do a `pip install python-git-info`.
 This project should work with both python 2.7 and 3.x.

 ## Usage